aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 <a id="0x1_ristretto255_ORDER_ELL"></a>

-The order of the Ristretto255 group and its scalar field, in little-endian.
+The order of the Ristretto255 group and its scalar field, in little&#45;endian.

 <pre><code>const ORDER_ELL: vector&lt;u8&gt; &#61; [237, 211, 245, 92, 26, 99, 18, 88, 214, 156, 247, 162, 222, 249, 222, 20, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 16];<br/></code></pre>